Learn About the Weatherization Assistance Program

 The specific method for how to apply for weatherization benefits varies by state, as each agency creates its own application forms.
 Most weatherization program applications will include sections to provide information about yourself, your household members, your home or apartment and your household income.
 The Weatherization Assistance Program application will also require you to show proof of income for all household members.
 This is commonly demonstrated by showing copies of the previous year’s tax returns.

 After your weatherization program eligibility and application is verified and approved, you will likely be placed on a waiting list before your weatherization work can begin.
 This is because each state gives priority to certain applicants.
 This policy may cause you to wait longer than a household that includes residents who are more at risk of health or other complications from the lack of weatherization in the home.
-To get more detailed information about energy assistance, download our free comprehensive guide.

 The weatherization program offers multiple benefits to qualifying households.
 The lack of any out-of-pocket weatherization assistance program cost means that WAP helps more families obtain the benefits of living in a home with improved energy efficiency through weatherization.